SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2SecurityGroupEgress.md

----
-layout: glossary
-title: Add-VSEC2SecurityGroupEgress
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEC2SecurityGroupEgress

 ## SYNOPSIS
-Adds an AWS::EC2::SecurityGroup.Egress resource property to the template
+Adds an AWS::EC2::SecurityGroup.Egress resource property to the template.
+Specifies an outbound rule for a security group.
+An outbound rule permits instances to send traffic to the specified IPv4 or IPv6 CIDR address ranges, or to the instances associated with the specified destination security groups.

 ## SYNTAX